- The new construction building process in the Triangle

 Most builders will do a lot hold while you work on the plan.
 You should be serious about building with that builder and on that lot.
 A lot hold is usually for a few days to 2 weeks, $1000-$5000 and is refundable.
 It makes sense to pick the lot first because you will be spending time and energy working on the plan.
 We need to make sure the house will fit on the lot.

-This usually involves pricing and back and forth tweaking the plan.
+Custom and semi custom builders have a lot more flexibility to make the plan your own.
+The process is lots of pricing and back and forth tweaking the plan.
 The process can be quick for minimal changes or take a long time if you are doing a custom plan.
 The goal is to get it right but as quickly as possible.
-Builders tend to raise prices as homes sell and it’s good to get the price locked in.
+Builders tend to raise prices as homes sell and it’s good to get under contract and have the price locked in.

-You should have been preapproved before looking at homes.
+You should have been pre-approved before looking at homes.
 The contract will require you to apply for a loan by a stated date.
 Most builders have a preferred lender or several to choose from and will pay $2000 or $3000 toward closing costs.
-I would compare with the lender who preapproved you.
+I would compare rates and fees with the lender who pre-approved you.
 Sometimes the builder doesn’t actually pay closing costs, the lender makes the money up from the rate.

 Design center appointment

-This is where you meet your builder or project manager, go over the plans in detail, and discuss any special concerns. sometimes you go over the electrical at this time or with other builders that happens at the design center.
-This meeting takes around 2+ hours and is important because you are building a relationship with your builder.
-This can be done remotely with good communication with the builder.
+This is where you meet your builder or project manager, go over the plans and specifications including design center options, in detail, and discuss any special concerns.
+The pre-construction builder meeting takes around 2+ hours and is important because you are building a relationship with your builder while making sure you are on the same page.

 7-10 days before closing you will do a walk through with the builder.
 This is a new home orientation as well as a time for you to point out cosmetic items that you want repaired.
-Some builders do a great job getting the house ready.
-I don’t feel like it should be the buyers job to do a builders punch list for them so I expect the house to be ready.
-No house is perfect though.
-Sometimes I will do the walk through if the buyer can’t come back and the builder will do the orientation at the day of closing walk.
+This list is called a punch list.
+Some builders do a great job getting the house ready for the walk through.
+I don’t feel like it’s the buyer’s job to do a builders punch list for them so I expect the house to be ready.
+No house is perfect though and you may use a lot of blue tape.

-In NC builders typically warrant the house for a year and come back before the end of the year to do a final repair list.
-Even with a new home a home inspection is a good idea.
-Sometimes my clients wait until right before the end of the year warranty to have the inspection.
+A home inspection is a good idea even for a new home.
+In NC builders warranty is one year.
+The builder comes back before the end of the year to do a last repair list.
+Sometimes my clients don’t have the inspection before closing but wait until right before the end of the year to have the inspection.
 This gives the home time to settle and for drainage issues under the house to show up.
 The downside of this is the builder could go out of business or just not come back.
 Builders usually want the home inspection done around the same time as the walk through, 7-10 days before closing so the contractors can take care of issues on the same visit.

 Final walk through

-Right before closing we have a final walk through.
-This is to check and sign off that walk through and inspection items are done.
+Right before closing we have a final walk through to make sure the punch list and inspection items are done.
 It doesn’t take long.
-We usually go straight to closing at the attorneys office from the final walk through.
+We usually go straight to closing at the attorney’s office from the final walk through.

 The builders usually pay the attorney fee if you use their attorney.
 It’s just easier for them to close everything from one office.
 The closing is where you sign the loan documents.
 When the deed is recorded in the court house the house is yours and you get the keys.
 I think it’s fine to use the builders attorney for closing.
-Most people wire their down payment funds.
+Most people wire their down payment funds or bring a certified check..
 Here is a link to more detailed information about closing.

-Builders typically come back and do warranty work within the first couple of months and additionally at the end of the year.
+New homes have warranties.
+Builders typically come back and do warranty work (defects on workmanship and materials) within the first couple of months and additionally at the end of the year.
+This is a builder backed warranty.
 Your systems and appliances have their own warranty.
 The builder contract usually addresses warranty.
+Some builders buy a warranty for an extended period of 10 years.
+The structural warranties have defined limits which is good for builders.
+It’s a protection for them as well as the buyer.